Frequently Asked Questions

 An IA/OWTS serving up to a 9-bedroom single-family residence are generally eligible for S.E.P.T.I.C.
 Grant assistance.
 For small businesses, a good guide to measure if your building discharges less than 1,000 gpd is to look at your water bill and usage.
 For specific design and system sizing requirements please refer to NYS Department of Health Appendix 75-A Wastewater Treatment Standards – Residential Onsite.

 I rent out a house on my property, would this building’s system be eligible for an I/A upgrade through the SEPTIC program?

-Yes, assuming the total discharge is less than 1,000 gallons per day.
+Yes, assuming the total design discharge is less than 1,000 gallons per day.

-Yes, assuming the total discharge is less than 1,000 gallons per day.
+Yes, assuming the total design flow is less than 1,000 gallons per day.

 No, sales tax is an ineligible cost and will not be reimbursed.

 What are the FEMA flood zone construction requirements?

 Your Design professional can provide you with the regulatory and manufacturer requirements for your FEMA Designated Flood Zone.

 If grant funds cannot be used for new construction, what about substantial reconstruction?

 Grant funds can be used for repairs to an existing system using I/A OWTS technology.
 Therefore, if the property is undergoing reconstruction, but has a previous system in place prior to March 1, 2018, it would be eligible under the program.